thoughtgeek/thoughtgeek.github.io/_posts/2019-03-29-Meet-your-team.md

 *"Coming together is a beginning.
 Keeping together is progress.
 Working together is success."* - **Henry Ford**

-So after a week long team camp at Johor Bahru, Malaysia, I finally had a chance to pen down my thoughts about what it feels like to meet your remote team in person for the first time.
-As I mentioned in my [first blog post](https://blog.xoxzo.com/2019/01/02/key-takeaways-remote-intern/), I was taken in as an intern at [Xoxzo](https://www.xoxzo.com/en/) and I completed 3 months with them.
-However, being an intern you only have limited amount of communication with the team and after I was taken in as a full time member of the team, I was told that there would be a team camp held at JB where we would discuss strategy and work together for a week.
-It was an exciting proposition to be a part of the team camp where I could meet finally everyone in person who were just profile pictures on Slack for 3 months.

 I would share an outsider's view on working remotely with a multicultural, multinational team where you have colleagues who come from completely different places and backgrounds.
 You might be sceptical about fitting in a team which has such diversity.
 The reality was much different than I expected.
 The team had already been working together for quite a number of years and I was surprised by the warmth with which I was embraced in the envelope despite being a new hire.
 Here are couple of things I think you should expect when meeting your remote team for the first time in person.

 ### Be ready for a new experience